mygizli04/MineTron-Auth-Sane/README.md

 Be Careful: Some Services could steal your login info, only use this with services you trust.

-Your login tokens will be on the minetron servers so if you dont want that dont use this.
+Due to minehut's limitations your login tokens will be sent to the minetron servers however due to our privacy policies we delete them immediately, if you don't trust us, you should not use this service.